 Men's muscles move better when their souls are making merry music.
-Parents are responsible for the legacies they transmit to their children.
-All along the bank of life's stream may be found skeletons of man-made religious.
-Happiness consists not in possessing much.
+Parents are responsible for the legacles they transmit to their children.
+All along the bank of life's stream may be found skeletons of (man-made religions.

-but in being content with what we possess.
+Happiness consists not in possessing much, but in being content with what we possess.

 Discovering some tares in a field does not require us to destroy the entire field of grain.

-Long winded discourses on the advantages of accepting this creed or that dogma have become goodness is supernatural.
-No tongue can tell what heights the soul of man may not aspire to when freed from the corrupting influences of the material.
+Long winded discourses on the advantages of accepting this creel or that dogma have become distasteful.

-Religion, born of human conceptions, is like its projectors, ever fading, changing and
+Religion, born of human conceptions, is like its projectors, ever fading, changing and passing away.